chiaracriscuolo/FAIR-CARE/README.md

 - Binarize protected attributes and target variable
 - Perform any required transformations

-3. Update the configuration file:
+3. Update the configuration file in source/utils/ :
 In your notebooks or script, modify the relevant parameters (e.g., dataset name, target column, protected attributes).
 You can also adapt existing functions and notebook cells for your specific use case.

 🛠 Note: Preprocessing is not automated by default to allow flexibility for healthcare-specific cleaning logic.
 However, we provide modular code and clear examples to support adaptation.